SteelCompendium/data-md-dse/Bestiary/Monsters/Dragons/Statblocks/Omen Dragon.md

     distance: Ranged 10
     target: Five creatures
     effects:
+      - name: Effect
-      - effect: The dragon spits fragments of souls to attempt to possess the targets, making a separate power roll for each target.
+        effect: The dragon spits fragments of souls to attempt to possess the targets, making a separate power roll for each target.
       - roll: Power Roll + 5
         t1: P < 5 frightened (save ends)